dungnv2602/flutter_sinusoidals/README.md

 * Creating a sine wave.
 * Creating a stack of sine waves.
 * Combine multiple sine waves together.
-* Use clipping to achieve wave effect to you can apply wave to any widget.
-E.g: An AppBar with sine wave.
+* This package use clipping to achieve wave effect so theoretically you can apply it to any widget.
+For example, an AppBar with a wave on the bottom.

 ## Getting started